ansible/django-ansible-base/docs/Installation.md

 ## settings.py

-Please read the various sections of this documentation for what settings django-ansible-base requires to function.

-As a convenience, we can let django-ansible-base automatically add the settings it needs to function:
+As a convenience, we can let django-ansible-base automatically add and modify the settings it needs to function:

 ```
+from split_settings.tools import include

 from ansible_base.lib import dynamic_config
 dab_settings = os.path.join(os.path.dirname(dynamic_config.__file__), 'dynamic_settings.py')
 include(dab_settings)
 ```

+You can get a list of settings that may be modified from `ANSIBLE_BASE_OVERRIDABLE_SETTINGS` after running this code snippet in your settings.
+By default, this `include` will not modify a setting which is already defined before the it runs.

+Tthe settings which actually where modified as a result of the dynamic include can be found in the `ANSIBLE_BASE_OVERRIDDEN_SETTINGS` setting.

 ## urls.py